Permaculture Design Certificate

 - Course Navigation: This topic explains the navigation of the online Moodle platform that acts as the learning platform and the organisation of content within the course.

 - Design Task: Explains the integration of the final design task throughout modules explored within the course, the intention of the design task and requirements within the final submission to obtain your Permaculture Design Certificate.

-Module Two: Regenerative Design.
+Module One: Regenerative Design.

 - Rhythms of nature: An investigation into the motion of Earth and other influential planets that influence the rhythms of climate and weather and life on Earth.

 - Patterns in nature: Exploring the form and function of patterns expressed within natural systems and some of the underlying concepts in how they develop.

 - Designing with patterns: The recreation of natural patterns within designed systems aligned to producing natural functions and healthy outcomes.